eyobed-dev/AD9851-Library/README.md

 ```
 ad9851.InitSerial(W_CLK,FQ_UD,RESET,DATA);
 ```
-if your project does not use parallel loading you must tie D0 and D1 to 5V through a 10kOhm resistor.
+NOTE: if your project does not use parallel loading you must tie D0 and D1 to 5V through a 10kOhm resistor.

 To use parallel loading define a port(Ex.
 PORTD) and use